 Check price on Amazon →

 The K1C is the cheapest way into carbon fiber that doesn’t feel like a compromise.
 Creality built it around CF from the start — the hardened nozzle and abrasion-ready extruder are standard, not add-ons — so you can run CF-PLA and PET-CF the day it arrives.
-It’s an enclosed CoreXY, which means fast prints and a warm-ish build area, and it routinely drops toward $399 on sale.
+It’s an enclosed CoreXY, which means fast prints and a warm-ish build area, and it’s already priced at a $399 MSRP with sales frequently dropping it into the $299-369 range.
 It won’t tame the warpiest nylons the way a heated chamber does, but for stiff, dimensionally stable everyday parts it’s the budget standout.

 4. Bambu Lab P1S — Best Value Enclosed